Academic regulations for the School of Law may be found in the law catalog.

 Each student who has not completed graduation requirements must register as a full-time student for each term enrolled.
 A student taking an unauthorized underload may be required to withdraw from the University for the term in which the underload is being taken, forfeiting all academic credit, tuition, and fees for that term.
 The student may apply for reinstatement for the next term.
 For continuing-education students, part-time course loads are permitted.

 Note: In order to accumulate the total academic credits required for graduation within four years, the student must register for an average of 30 credits per year, usually 13-15 credits in each long term and 4 credits in spring term, or bring additional credits from other sources (advanced placement, transfer, overload, etc.).

 The minimum academic load for each student is 12 credits, though a course load of at least 13 credits is typical.
 Under exceptional circumstances, this requirement may be modified by the appropriate dean to a minimum of 11 credits for full-time status.
 Carrying fewer than 11 credits requires approval of the Faculty Executive Committee.
 Continuing-education students are not eligible to take more than two courses at a time.

 Permission to carry 16 to 17 credits of academic work must be secured in advance from the academic adviser and the designated associate academic dean through the online application at go.wlu.edu/overload.
-A course load of greater than 17 credits requires approval of the Faculty Executive Committee.
+A course load of 17 credits or greater requires approval of the Faculty Executive Committee.
 Permission is not ordinarily granted unless the student has both a minimum cumulative grade-point average of 3.000 and, during the last fall or winter term, a minimum grade-point average of 3.000.

 Overloads may be approved only in these circumstances: